 I sent him a message that I was running a few minutes late as I continued through the park and past the walls of Stade Communal de Jette before walking up the hill along Avenue de l’Exposition to the entrance, which was thankfully open.

-What a treat I was in store of as I went through the gates.
+What a treat I was in store for as I went through the gates.
 This was a classic old school venue that had been built into the hill.
-One side had a large bank of open terracing, with a smallish covered stand at the rear on the half way line.
+One side had a large bank of open terracing, with a smallish covered stand at the rear on the halfway line.

 Offices, a clubhouse and changing rooms were behind the goal at the road end.
 They were set back behind the pitch, while the final two sides had a little open flat standing.
 I took plenty of time getting the very best snaps I could of the fantastic terracing.